Ben-programmer/HW1/README.md

 # Project Report: Interactive Regression Model

+## Demo

+You can view a live demo of the application here: [https://aiot-hw1-lr.streamlit.app/](https://aiot-hw1-lr.streamlit.app/)

 ## 1. Project Overview

 This project is an interactive web application built with Streamlit that demonstrates a simple linear regression model.
 It allows users to dynamically generate a synthetic dataset, visualize it, train a linear regression model, and evaluate its performance.
 Users can also use the trained model to make predictions on new data points.